Home Sănătate How does a lack of vitamins and microelements manifest?

 • Weakness and stoop.

-• Developmental delays, which are more common in children.
+• Developmental delay, which is more common in children.

 • Osteoporosis.